deladurantayefrancis/GAN_MODEL/README.md

+#Project:
-Project: GAN Model (based on DCGAN and optimized with WGAN-GP)
+GAN Model (based on DCGAN and optimized with WGAN-GP)
+#Author:
-Author: Francis de Ladurantaye - 2019
+Francis de Ladurantaye

 TODO list of possible addons:
 - Analyse latent space with classifier